Tennis Star Andy Murray Is a Feminist Ace

 Murray's comments should have served as a reminder to Inverdale—and to all of us, really—that women play an extremely important part in these Olympic Games, as they have for many years and will continue to do for many more.

 Easy to Dismiss Inverdale as Boorish Oaf, Elevate Murray to Feminist Ideal

 Andy Murray corrected John Inverdale, which is a classy move for two reasons:

-1. It's not always easy to correct someone whom you know has said something wrong, particularly in the heat of the moment.
-In Murray's case, he was no doubt riding high on having won a second Olympic gold medal after a grueling four hour match, so it's certain that he might have had other things on his mind and may have inadvertently let the Inverdale comment slide had he let his emotions and adrenaline get the best of him.
+- It's not always easy to correct someone who has said something wrong, particularly in the heat of the moment.
+In Murray's case, he was no doubt riding high after having won a second Olympic gold medal after a grueling four hour match, so he had other things on his mind.
+He could easily have let the Inverdale comment slide had he let his emotions and adrenaline get the best of him.
 He did neither and corrected Inverdale before carrying on with the interview.

-However, in the context of what has been a very sexist Olympiad, Inverdale's complete omission of Venus and Serena Williams - probably two of the most powerful women in tennis in the modern era - does stand out as a horrible continuation of sexist attitudes by a lot of reporters.
-Yes, he did not make comments about their looks, as he did with Bartoli three years ago, but by seemingly forgetting their four gold medals, it appears that Inverdale has completely forgotten their role as two of tennis' biggest forces.
+However, in the context of what has been a very sexist Olympiad, Inverdale's complete omission of Venus and Serena Williams—two of the most powerful women in tennis in the modern era—does stand out as a horrible continuation of sexist attitudes by a lot of reporters.
+Yes, he did not make comments about their looks, as he did with Bartoli three years ago, but by forgetting their four gold medals, Inverdale has also forgotten their role as two of tennis' biggest forces.